Anna Kendrick reveals secret Pitch Perfect WhatsApp group

 European star Anna Kendrick has confirmed that a group chat between the cast members of Pitch Perfect is very much alive and well, thank you!

-“We’re texting each other like, ‘Oh my God, it’s been almost 10 years and do you remember this night?’”
-Anna exclusively told E!
-Group chat news.

-The film franchise, which featured stars like Brittany Snow, Rebel Wilson, Elizabeth Banks and Anna Camp, released films in 2012, 2015 and 2017.
+The film franchise, which featured stars such as Brittany Snow, Rebel Wilson, Elizabeth Banks and Anna Camp, released films in 2012, 2015 and 2017.
 Anna explained that over that time, the bond between the cast grew strong enough that look like a family.

-“I think in the third movie, it really felt like these girls are a family, the way you don’t even choose your family,” she shared.
-“I’m so grateful to have these relationships and to have this weird, accidental family.”

 While Anna has put her days as Beca behind her, the 37-year-old actress recently took on a new role as Alice Davis in the movie Alice, Darling.